Last Updated on November 3, 2023 by Leah Hall

 The restaurant featured a full tasting menu based on Chef Andres’ innovative mix of molecular gastronomy and traditional Spanish dishes.
-According to the blogs, dining at é was singularly unique experience, combining great food with culinary performance art in a very exclusive and intimate environment.
-Mrs. Nom immediately put é on our short list, but we knew that our chance to get in was very small, as they only seat 8 people per serving.
+According to the blogs, dining at é was a singularly unique experience, combining great food with culinary performance art in a very exclusive and intimate environment.
+Leah immediately put é by Jose Andres Las Vegas on our short list, but we knew that our chance to get in was very small, as they only seat 8 people per serving.

-As our travel date came closer, we both decided that we were going to give it our best shot to try to wrangle a seat at é by Jose Andres.
+As our travel date came closer, we both decided that we were going to give it our best shot to try to wrangle a seat at é by Jose Andres in Las Vegas.

 Making reservations at é was quite the involved process.
 There is no contact number, and the only form of communication is via email.
 To get into é by Jose Andres there is a derby system, meaning that the seats are available on a first come first served basis.
 An email must be sent to the email address on their website 30 days prior to the date that you wish to dine.

 We made sure to make the email reservation at precisely midnight Las Vegas time (2 am our time!) and then we had to wait… After we got confirmation of 2 dates to pick from (they do 2 seatings of 8 guests a night), we emailed back and confirmed our date.
 They sent us a form to fill out asking of any allergies as well (they accommodated Leah’s no caffeine request!) and within 10 days we received our Golden Tickets in the mail.

 The Golden Tickets were the first indication that we were going into an experience that was not only about the food but also a bit of theater.
 The tickets make you feel like you have hit a culinary jackpot, with the inscription describing the upcoming experience and giving you instructions to report to the host stand at Jaleo in the Cosmopolitan at minimum 15 minutes prior to the time of your reservation, as the show will go on with out you if you are late.